April 25, 2023

 MERCH

-DTG printing is like having your own little digital printing wizard.
-With this method, you can print a design directly onto the garment with insane detail.
-It's perfect for small-scale printing and printing on-demand, meaning you can print one shirt at a time.
-But here's the catch - it's not the most cost-effective option for larger projects, and the colors may not be as vibrant as other methods, especially on darker fabrics.
+Let's start with DTG printing.
+It's like having your own little digital printing wizard.
+With DTG, you can print your design directly onto the garment, and let me tell you, the level of detail you can achieve is mind-blowing.
+It's perfect for small-scale projects and on-demand printing because you can print one shirt at a time.
+But here's the deal, my friends.
+DTG printing might not be the most cost-effective option for larger projects.
+The ink used in DTG printing may not be as vibrant on darker fabrics, and that's something to consider.
+However, if you're all about intricate designs and you don't mind the cost for smaller projects, DTG printing can be your go-to.

-DTF printing is like the new kid on the block.
-This method involves printing the design onto a special film that's then transferred onto the garment using heat.
-The beauty of DTF printing is that it can print on dark fabrics, and it's a cost-effective option for larger projects.
-But here's the thing - the film can be thicker than the ink used in other methods, which can make the garment feel heavier.
-And if you're trying to achieve fine details with small text, you might have a tough time.
+Now let's move on to DTF printing.
+This method is like the new kid on the block, but don't underestimate it.
+DTF involves printing your design onto a special film, and then transferring that film onto the garment using heat.
+Here's the cool part: DTF printing can handle dark fabrics like a champ.
+It's a cost-effective option for larger projects because you can print multiple garments at once.
+That's some serious efficiency, my friends.
+But let's talk about the potential downside.
+The film used in DTF printing can be thicker than the ink used in other methods, which means the garment might feel a bit heavier.
+And if you're trying to achieve fine details or small text, you might run into some challenges.
+So keep that in mind when considering DTF printing.

 © 2023 M3 COLLECTIVE